Agent8 GameServer SDK

 }

-async updateGlobalState(state) {
+async updateGlobalState(state: any): Promise<void> {

 await $global.updateGlobalState(state);